UNC-Robotics/Med-MPD/README.md

 * Clark, Kenneth, et al. "The Cancer Imaging Archive (TCIA): maintaining and operating a public information repository."
 Journal of digital imaging 26.6 (2013): 1045-1057.

+* Bullitt E, Zeng D, Gerig G, Aylward S, Joshi S, Smith JK, Lin W, Ewend MG (2005) Vessel tortuosity and brain tumor malignancy: A blinded study.
+Academic Radiology 12:1232-1240.

+* Henschel, Leonie, et al. "Fastsurfer-a fast and accurate deep learning based neuroimaging pipeline."
+NeuroImage 219 (2020): 117012.

 ## Acknowledgements

 The authors acknowledge the National Cancer Institute and the Foundation for the National Institutes of Health, and their critical role in the creation of the free publicly available LIDC/IDRI Database used in this study.

+The MR brain images from healthy volunteers used in this work were collected and made available by the CASILab at The University of North Carolina at Chapel Hill and were distributed by the MIDAS Data Server at Kitware, Inc.

 ## License